 The Board of Trustees recognizes outstanding accomplishments or long periods of service by members of the faculty or staff by the adoption and implementation of the following forms of recognition.

-A. Upon death or retirement of any dean, administrative official, or tenured faculty member, each of whom has served at least ten years in The University of Alabama System or of any other employee rendering exceptional service, a formal resolution of recognition and appreciation containing the individual's biographical information and accomplishments shall be presented to the Board for its consideration, with the recommendation of the applicable president and the chancellor.
+A. Upon death or retirement of any dean, administrative official, or tenured faculty member, each of whom has served at least ten years in The University of Alabama System or of any other employee rendering exceptional service, a formal resolution of recognition and appreciation containing the individual's biographical information and accomplishments shall be presented to the Board for its consideration, with the recommendation of the applicable President and the Chancellor.

-B. Upon notice of retirement of any employee who is not recognized in Section A and who has served at least ten years in The University of Alabama System, the Board on recommendation of the applicable president and the chancellor, may award to the employee a certificate of citation.
-Presentation of the certificate shall be made by or on direction of the applicable president or the chancellor.
+B. Upon notice of retirement of any employee who is not recognized in Section 9.9A and who has served at least ten years in The University of Alabama System, the Board on recommendation of the applicable President and the Chancellor, may award to the employee a certificate of citation.
+Presentation of the certificate shall be made by or on direction of the applicable President or the Chancellor.

-C. Upon recommendation of the applicable president and the chancellor, the Board may also recognize by appropriate resolution, either on termination of employment or at any other time, outstanding accomplishments or any members of the faculty or staff in teaching, research, or service.
+C. Upon recommendation of the applicable President and the Chancellor, the Board may also recognize by appropriate resolution, either on termination of employment or at any other time, outstanding accomplishments or any members of the faculty or staff in teaching, research, or service.

 9.10 Property Control Procedure

-UAH permits the loan of its property to the faculty and staff for off-campus use, provided the budget unit head concurs and the use benefits the university.
-A standard formalized agreement is signed by the borrower and the budget unit head, which identifies the property, its location, and reason for being on loan.
+UAH permits the loan of its property to the faculty and staff for off-campus use, provided the budget unit head concurs and the use benefits the University.
+A standard formalized agreement is signed by the borrower and the budget unit head, identifies the property, its location, and reason for being on loan.
 The agreement is retained by the budget unit head and is made available to authorized personnel making property audits.

 9.11 Unpaid Leave of Absence

 Unpaid leaves of absence for faculty members may be granted for a period of one year or less for further study and other activities that tend to enhance professional capacities or stature.
 In unusual circumstances, unpaid leave may be extended for an additional year.
-All leaves must be approved by the appropriate chair, by the dean, and by the provost.
+All leaves must be approved by the appropriate Chair, by the Dean, and by the Provost.
 Where possible, a request for voluntary leave should be filed at least three months in advance.

 9.12 Sabbatical Leave

-Sabbatical leaves for tenured faculty are encouraged in order to further faculty development.
-Sabbaticals are provided so that faculty members may devote a substantial period of time, at UAH or elsewhere, to activities supporting their professional development.
-It is expected that the activity will also, at least indirectly, benefit UAH.
+Sabbatical leaves for tenured faculty are provided so that faculty members may devote a substantial period of time, at the University or elsewhere, to activities that contribute to their professional development.
+Sabbatical leaves are an investment in the University’s human capital stock and, as such, advance the teaching, research, and service missions of the University by helping to ensure that the knowledge base of the faculty remains at the cutting edge.

 9.12.1 Eligibility and Terms of Leave

 Only full-time tenured faculty are eligible for a sabbatical.
-Faculty on sabbatical are considered to be on leave from UAH and have no duties except those activities related directly to their sabbatical.
-A sabbatical may be granted for one or two semesters according to the following schedules;
+Tenured faculty who are in administrative positions are not eligible for sabbatical leave.
+Faculty on sabbatical are considered to be on leave from UAH and have no duties except those activities related directly to their sabbatical proposal.
+A sabbatical may be granted for one or two semesters according to the following schedules: